jlevy/og-equity-compensation/README.md

 🔹 For this reason, some people even consider moving to another state if they are likely to have a windfall gain, like selling a lot of stock after an IPO.

+🚧 How you determine to what state you owe taxes?
+Any good resources on this?

 ## Taxes on Equity Compensation